erwin4d/research_projects/Random_Projections/Generic_RP_code/README.md

-# Generic random projection code
+Generic random projection code
+This folder shows the power of random projections in getting estimates of Euclidean distances, inner products, and norms.

+Angles, lp distances for even p to be added (much) later.

+Types of random projection matrices worked with
+ - N(0,1)
+ - Rademacher
+ - Sparse Bernoulli

-This folder contains generic random projection code to generate random projection matrices and to compute an estimated Euclidean distance / inner product / norms of respective vectors.
+This folder contains generic random projection code to demo the accuracy of random projections.

   - gen_typeof_R.m

-Generates the type of random projection matrix required.
-Note: The SRHT here is not optimal.
-Will probably work on this to find the appropriate cutoff point for the recursion.
+This function allows the user to generate three types of random projection matrices for demonstration purposes.

   - gen_typeof_V.m

-Creates V = XR, without the scaling factor, since we can always scale the estimates later and avoid a pesky square root.

-- compute_generic_all_norm.m ; compute_generic_ED.m ; compute_generic_IP.m
+This function allows the user to generate the V matrix (V := XR) for demonstration purposes.

+  - compare_generic_norm_demo.m

+This function plots the average RMSE of all estimated norms in the dataset with a pre-selected random projection matrix.
+This is to allow the user to get a sense of the error in random projections.

+  - compare_generic_pairwise_demo.m

+This function plots the average RMSE of all estimated pairwise distances of choice (currently, Euclidean distances and inner products only) with a pre-selected random projection matrix.
+This is to allow the user to get a sense of the error in random projections.

+  - get_true_vals.m

-Computes the estimates / actual norms, Euclidean distances, and inner products.
+This function gets the true pairwise estimates of choice (currently, Euclidean distances and inner products only) given some matrix X.

 - derivations.pdf